nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing the information of a client : `show`

-Displays a client's information stored in rapportbook.io by index.
+Displays a client's information stored in Rapportbook by index.

 Format: `show INDEX​`